tartansandal/bash-completion-recipe/README.md

 This introduces some new problems:

+**Problem 7:**

-6. The appropriate `bash_completion.sh` script is not being sourced.
+> The appropriate `bash_completion.sh` script is not being sourced.

+**Problem 8:**

-7. Unloading the completions from the current shell would be very complicated and not 100% guaranteed to work.
+> Unloading the completions from the current shell would be very complicated and
+> not 100% guaranteed to work.
 So a deactivate hook can not be expected to work.

 Possible Solutions:

+**Solution 7:**

-7. Add some hook to source the appropriate `bash_completion.sh` on activate.
+> Add some hook to source the appropriate `bash_completion.sh` on activate.

 The double load protection from Solution 5 will ensure appropriate cooperation with this solution and Solution 1.

+**Solution 8:**

-8. Leave it up to the user to ensure that the appropriate `bash_completion.sh` is sourced for non-base installs.
+> Leave it up to the user to ensure that the appropriate `bash_completion.sh` is
+> sourced for non-base installs.

+**Solution 9:**

-9. Ensure the user understands these limitations via package documentation.
+> Ensure the user understands these limitations via package documentation.

 ### What about users who don't activate the base environment by default?